Interactive marketing: what it is and how to get it right

 We try to make campaigns that are out of the ordinary and to communicate as much as possible with our target audience, whether on our social media platforms or via our newsletter.
 The interactive games we create every month help us in this process.

-As you can see from all the above interactive marketing examples, whatever your sector, you can integrate interactive marketing into your strategy.
+As you can see from the above interactive marketing examples, regardless of your sector, you can effectively integrate interactive marketing into your strategy.
 However, to maximise the benefits of this type of marketing campaign, don’t forget to set measurable objectives beforehand so that you can continuously improve your actions.

 Are you looking for more inspiration to incorporate interactive marketing into your strategy?
 We have listed here 40 interactive marketing campaign ideas that are easy to launch and that your audience will love.

-Did you know that the whole year is full of key dates and events around which you can use interactive marketing to launch actions, engage with your target audience and achieve your marketing objectives?
-(We even have a calendar gathering more than 311 events! 😉)
+Did you know that the entire year is filled with key dates and events around which you can use interactive marketing to launch targeted actions, engage with your audience, and achieve your goals?
+(We even have a calendar gathering more than 400 events! 😉)

-We have listed some year events around which your brand can use interactive marketing.
+We have listed some yearly events around which your brand can use interactive marketing.

 1. Interactive marketing content around football events